FCOO/jquery-scroll-container/README.md

 ## Description

-Create a container with auto scroll and resize using a reduced version of [simplebar](https://github.com/Grsmto/simplebar) by [Adrien Denat](https://github.com/Grsmto).
+Create a container with auto scroll and resize using default scroll-bar

 ## Installation
 ### bower